PM doubles down on same-day polls, says arbitration not SC’s job

 “Hence, decisions regarding whether elections should be held and if they should be held on one day … regarding this there is complete unity in the allied parties … on Aug 13 the assembly will complete its term and polls will be held on whatever date comes after the completion of 90 days.”

+He mentioned PTI Chairman Imran Khan’s claims of foreign conspiracy and his party’s efforts to “derail the International Monetary Fund programme” as impediments to the smooth running of the country.

-But, he continued, everyone from the finance minister to the foreign minister combined efforts to defeat the crisis, adding that Pakistan’s situation had considerably improved today.
+But, the PM continued, everyone from the finance minister to the foreign minister combined efforts to defeat the crisis, adding that Pakistan’s situation had considerably improved today.

 The premier stated that “all-out efforts were made to spread anarchy in the country and create division in the society”.

-“Even the Pakistan Army and its leadership were not spared in this.
-Some PTI agents outside Pakistan, who are enemies of the country, they played a role that even an enemy won’t play … they issued such statements and tweets,” he claimed.
+“Even the Pakistan Army and its leadership were not spared.
+Some PTI agents outside Pakistan, who are enemies of the country, they played a role that even an enemy won’t play … they issued such statements and tweets that are unimaginable,” he claimed.

 The PM said that there was an “overwhelming” opinion that “the doors of dialogue should not be closed” but highlighted that its format was yet to be decided.